hydpy-dev/hydpy/hydpy/docs/framework.rst

 >>> date
 Date('02.01.2000 00:00:00')

-The cleaner approach would be to import the required features explicitely, e.g. class :class:`~hydpy.core.timetools.Period`:
+The cleaner approach would be to import the required features explicitly, e.g. class :class:`~hydpy.core.timetools.Period`:

 >>> from hydpy import Period